 In addition to staff connections, campus residents have academic support and social networks not available to commuters.

 The Residence Life team officially implemented a Residential Curriculum in 2017, as defined by College Student Educators, International (ACPA).
-Our team of professional educators focus on three educational priorities: Student Engagement, Life Skills and Intercultural Competence.
+Our team of professional educators focus on five learning goals: Academic Success, Wellness, Intercultural Competence, Life Skills, and Community Responsibility.
 Students will have lots of opportunities to connect with their peers through student led social and community building events with the goal of increasing a sense of belonging at UNC Charlotte.
 Additionally Residence Education Coordinators and Resident Advisors work together to host events designed to help students learn the skills they need to be academically and personally successful.

 Residential Curriculum: Niner Blueprint